-

 This is why SCOR’s Code of Conduct is so important for all SCOR employees.
 It serves as the guiding compass for their actions and decisions, it outlines the principles and values we uphold as a company, and it sets the expectations for how we conduct ourselves in the workplace and beyond, with our business partners and shareholders.

 As part of its longstanding participation in the United Nations Global Compact, SCOR is aligned with the Ten Principles, including the fight against corruption.
-The Group has adopted a zero-tolerance approach to corruption (including bribery and influence peddling), and through the Group Anti-Bribery Guidelines, defines corruption and provides guidance to employees in terms of recognizing and preventing corrupt practices.
+The Group has adopted a zero-tolerance approach to corruption (including bribery and influence trafficking).
+Through the Group Management Standard on Anti-Corruption, SCOR defines corruption and provides Employees with guidance on identifying and preventing corrupt practices.
+In line with applicable anti-corruption laws, SCOR maintains a global anti-corruption framework that includes regular corruption risk assessment, effective compliance controls, training and reporting.

-As an international group, SCOR must comply with all applicable sanction and embargo programs.
-This includes, inter alia, the economic and trade sanction and embargo regulations administered by the United States Department of the Treasury’s Office of Foreign Assets Control (OFAC), certain laws administered by the United States Department of State, and applicable trade sanctions and financial restrictions imposed by the European Union and its Member States.
+As an international group, SCOR is committed to full compliance with all applicable sanctions and embargo programmes.
+This includes, without limitation, economic and financial sanctions administered by the United States Department of the Treasury’s Office of Foreign Assets Control (OFAC), other applicable U.S. sanctions measures, and restrictive measures imposed by the European Union and its Member States, the United Kingdom, and the United Nations Security Council.

 -